 Bond Repair: Making Surface Prep Measurable

-In those environments, contamination risks skyrocket.
+Contamination risks skyrocket in uncontrolled environments.
 Jet fuel residue, oil, grease, dust, and humidity are all potential threats to a successful bond.
-On top of that, repair technicians are working manually — sanding, cleaning, and prepping the surface by hand.
-Every extra stroke of sandpaper risks oversanding, exposing fibers, and reducing the long-term reliability of the repair.
+On top of that, repair technicians are often working manually, sanding and/or cleaning the surface by hand.
+Every stroke of sandpaper increases the odds of over-sanding, potentially exposing reinforcing fibers and reducing the lifetime of the repair.

 Why Repair Bonding Is So Difficult